-The Blackberry Electron came out in 2005 and featured a huge range of variants depending on the networks they supported.
-Here in the UK, we had the ‘g’ version, but there were also ‘c’, ‘f’, or ‘v’ versions depending on where you were in the world.
-This was important at the time as there were two distinct mobile phone technologies (GSM/CDMA) which were not compatible with one another.
+Blackberry 8700g Review: The Blackberry Electron came out in 2005 and featured a huge range of variants depending on the networks they supported.
+Here in the UK, we had the ‘g’ version, but there were also ‘c’, ‘f’, or ‘v’ versions.
+The version depends on where you were in the world.
+This was important at the time as there were two distinct mobile phone technologies (GSM/CDMA).
+These were not compatible with one another.

-Blackberry had already been making full QWERTY handsets for some time, from the original Blackberry 6230 and with the advent of colour screens and faster mobile phone processors, it was inevitable that these phones would need to be upgraded.
-Technology had not moved in such a way to make these phones lighter, however, and even by 2005 standards the handset was thick and heavy.
+Blackberry had already been making full QWERTY handsets for some time.
+The original Blackberry 6230 was a monochrome model.
+With the advent of colour screens and faster mobile phone processors, it was inevitable that these phones would need to be upgraded.
+Technology had not moved in such a way to make these phones lighter just yet.
+Even by 2005 standards the handset was thick and heavy.
 But this was considered an acceptable trade-off for most users as the benefits outweighed the downsides.

-The Blackberry 8700 helped pave the way for full QWERTY handsets by the company, and many of the best-selling classics design can be traced back here.
+The Blackberry 8700 helped pave the way for full QWERTY handsets by the company.
+Many of the best-selling classics design can be traced back here.

 Unrivalled e-mail experience: Unsurprisingly as the phone was designed for messaging, typing was much easier compared to many other handsets including other QWERTY types such as the Nokia 6300.
 The size was just right for two handed use.

-Colour screen: The colour screen really enhanced the usability of the handset, featuring more colours and a higher resolution, ideal for image attachments.
+Colour screen: The colour screen really enhanced the usability of the handset.
+Featuring a higher resolution, it was ideal for image attachments.